The opening of my show at Schneider Gallery last Friday was a blast!

 The show continues until April 28.
 My next show is my first solo museum show, at the Bolinas Museum in the Bay Area of California.
 I’ll be at the opening reception March 17th.

-And finally, Lindsay Auten, who is studying to be an arts writer at the School of the Chicago Art Institute, interviewed me recently.
+And finally, Lindsay Auten, arts writer at the School of the Chicago Art Institute, interviewed me recently.
 I thought she did an excellent job, so here’s the transcript:

 “I take these things that are rejected, and I try to make them beautiful.”